getkub/SplunkScriplets/docs/ta/my_scripted_inputs/readme/README.md

 ## Security Considerations

 1. Credentials are stored in Splunk's encrypted password storage
+2. Uses Splunk's official SDK for credential management
-2. No sensitive data is exposed in environment variables or logs
+3. No sensitive data is exposed in environment variables or logs
-3. Uses Splunk's session key for authentication
+4. Uses Splunk's session key for authentication
-4. SSL verification is disabled by default (should be properly configured in production)
+5. SSL verification is disabled by default (should be properly configured in production)

 ## Creating New Collectors